 5. Life Lessons

 One of the biggest lessons I learned on the Camino, is perspective.
 Pretty much every situation comes back to it.
 A difficult situation with a positive perspective can seem less daunting.
-For each of us that walk the lessons we learn will be different, whether you realise how few material things you need, find a new appreciation for the people in your life… or something else!
+For each of us who walk, the lessons we learn will be different, whether you realize how few material things you need, find a new appreciation for the people in your life… or something else!

 See my Essential Camino de Santiago Packing List